2024 United Kingdom general election: 13–19 June

 Labour's Rachel Reeves claimed Labour's green plans would create over 650,000 jobs.
 The Liberal Democrats offered more cost-of-living help for rural communities.
 Davey highlighted his manifesto pledge to build 380,000 new homes a year, 150,000 of which would be social homes.
 On 18 June, Labour pledged hundreds of new banking hubs, to breathe life into high streets.
 Labour also promised a large increase of renewable energy jobs, backed by new green apprenticeships.

 On 19 June, both the SNP and Sinn Féin released their manifestos.
 Swinney said a vote for his party would "intensify" the pressure to secure a second Scottish independence referendum, with other pledges in the SNP manifesto including boosting NHS funding, scrapping the two-child limit on benefits, calling for an immediate ceasefire in the Gaza Strip, scrapping the Trident defence programme, re-joining the European Union, transitioning to a green economy attracting more foreign migrants, tackling drug deaths and devolving broadcasting powers.
 The Sinn Féin manifesto called for greater devolution to Northern Ireland and for the UK and Irish governments to set a date for a referendum on the unification of Northern Ireland with the Republic of Ireland.

-Galloway released the Workers Party manifesto, with promises to improve "poverty pay" and provide more social housing.
+Galloway released the Workers Party manifesto, Britain Deserves Better, which promised to improve "poverty pay" and provide more social housing.
 It pledged the renationalisation of utility companies, free school meals for all children without means testing, free adult education, and to hold a referendum on the continued existence of the monarchy and proportional representation for elections.

 David T. C. Davies, the Secretary of State for Wales, told a BBC interview the polls were "clearly pointing at a large Labour majority", but added that he believed there was "no great optimism" from voters.
 A potentially large Labour majority was also acknowledged by Jeremy Hunt, the Chancellor of the Exchequer, and Mel Stride, the Secretary of State for Work and Pensions.
 Alison McGarry, the Labour chair of Islington North, resigned from the Labour Party after being spotted campaigning for Corbyn; she resigned rather than face expulsion for breaking the party's rules on campaigning for a rival candidate.